Tax returns in the United States: Privacy and public disclosure

 Tax return laws generally prohibit disclosure of any information gathered on a state tax return.
 Likewise, the federal government may not (with certain exceptions) disclose tax return information without the filer's permission, and each federal agency is also limited in how it can share such information with other federal agencies.

 Occasionally there have been efforts in Congress to require tax returns to be open to public inspection.
-For example, Senators Robert M. La Follette and George W. Norris supported such legislation, applicable to both individual and corporate returns, and public disclosure for wealthy taxpayers was required from 1923–1926.
+For example, Senators Robert M. La Follette and George W. Norris supported such legislation, applicable to both individual and corporate returns, and public disclosure for wealthy taxpayers was required from 1923 to 1926.
 Presidential candidates have sometimes voluntarily released their tax returns.

 The IRS occasionally has seen "Fifth Amendment" returns from people who accurately report their annual income and tax liability but refuse to reveal the source of the funds on the grounds that such a statement would tend to incriminate the individual.